Do you leave what you think are very clear Spanish sub plans or French sub plans only to return to chaos the next day?

 Have any of the following happened to you?

-- The sub didn’t do any of the Spanish sub plans that you left, but just played games with the kids.
+- The substitute didn’t do any of the Spanish sub plans that you left, but just played games with the kids.

 - The sub gave the wrong assignments to the wrong classes.